 Once you understand how each person thrives, you will have a better chance at taking advantage of their strong suits.
 For example, some work well independently while other staff members do excel in groups.

-You can assign tasks and projects to those that are most suitable once you take the time to engage with each person and understand them on a fundamental level.
+You can assign tasks and projects to the most suitable ones once you take the time to engage with each person and understand them on a fundamental level.
 This way, staff members won’t ever be faced with responsibilities they cannot handle and suffer from burnout.

 Getting to know each individual can be an arduous task in a large company, so opening lines of communication and encouraging growth and development is the best way to help with the understanding of your employees.

 Think about contributing to the community.
-You can even reach further than that and participate in a virtual race with atlasGO and join in beneficial causes that help those all around the world.
+You can even reach further than that and participate in a virtual race with atlasGO and join in beneficial causes that help those worldwide.